 Bartle Scout Camp Information

-INFORMATION, CURRENT FORMS AS
+INFORMATION, CURRENT FORMS AS WELL AS

-WELL AS OTHER INFORMATION ABOUT THE BARTLE
+OTHER INFORMATION ABOUT THE BARTLE CAMP

-AVAILABLE IN PDF FORM ON THIS
+EXERIENCE IS AVAILABLE IN PDF

-BUTTONS TO THE LEFT, SELECT THE "FORMS"
+THE LEFT, SELECT THE "FORMS" BUTTON.

-2012, Troop 61 will be at Camp
+2014, Troop 61 will be at Camp Sawmill,

-from June 8th through June 17th, 2012
+from June 5th through June 14th, 2014

-should be properly completed and
+should be properly completed and signed by a

-signed by a physician (M.D. or D.O.).
+physician (M.D. or D.O.).

-to the current form needed - Physical
+a link to the current form needed - Physical

-turned in to the Designated Troop Committee
+should be turned in to the Designated Troop

-Member before we leave for
+Committee Member before we leave for camp.
+All

 form will or they will not be able to enter

 Here is a form that

-medications to your son
+administer medications to your son - Authorization